wso2/docs-is/en/docs/deploy/change-datasource-bpsds.md

     2. Execute the database scripts.

-        Navigate to `<IS-HOME>/dbscripts`.
         Execute the scripts in the `<IS-HOME>/dbscripts/bps/bpel/create/db2.sql` file against the created database.

 ??? example "MSSQL"